UCloudDoc-Team/cli/cmd/ucloud/uhost/list.md

 ### Options

 ```
   --project-id     string        Optional.
 Assign project-id

   --region     string            Optional.
 Assign region.

   --zone     string              Optional.
 Assign availability zone

-  --uhost-id     strings    Optional.
-Resource ID of uhost instances, multiple values
-                            separated by comma(without space)

   --offset     int               Optional.
 Offset default 0

   --limit     int                Optional.
 Limit default 50, max value 100 (default 50)

+  --vpc-id     string            Optional.
+Resource ID of VPC.
+List uhost instances of the
+                                 specified VPC

+  --subnet-id     string         Optional.
+Resource ID of Subnet.
+List uhost instances of the
+                                 specified Subnet

+  --isolation-group     string   Optional.
+Resource ID of isolation group.
+List uhost
+                                 instances of the specified isolation group

+  --uhost-id     strings         Optional.
+Resource ID of uhost instances, multiple values
+                                 separated by comma(without space)

   --all-region                   Optional.
 Accpet values: true or false.
-List uhost instances of
+List uhost instances
-                            all regions when assigned true
+                                 of all regions when assigned true

   --page-off                     Optional.
 Paging or not.
-If all-region is specified this flag will
+If all-region is specified this flag
-                            be true.
+                                 will be true.
 Accept values: true or false.
-If assigned, the limit flag
+If assigned, the
-                            will be disabled and list all uhost instances
+                                 limit flag will be disabled and list all uhost instances

   --uhost-id-only                Optional.
 Just display resource id of uhost

   --output, -o string            Optional.
 Accept values: wide.
 Display more information about
                                  uhost such as DiskSet and Zone

   --group     string             Optional.
 Business group

   --help, -h                     help for list

 ```